Hybrid vehicle: Fuel consumption and emissions reductions

 These features make a hybrid vehicle particularly efficient for city traffic where there are frequent stops, coasting, and idling periods.
 In addition noise emissions are reduced, particularly at idling and low operating speeds, in comparison to conventional engine vehicles.
 For continuous high-speed highway use, these features are much less useful in reducing emissions.

 Hybrid vehicle emissions

 Hybrid vehicle emissions today are getting close to or even lower than the recommended level set by the EPA (Environmental Protection Agency).
 The recommended levels they suggest for a typical passenger vehicle should be equated to 5.5 metric tons of CO_{2}.
 The three most popular hybrid vehicles, Honda Civic, Honda Insight and Toyota Prius, set the standards even higher by producing 4.1, 3.5, and 3.5 tons showing a major improvement in carbon dioxide emissions.
 Hybrid vehicles can reduce air emissions of smog-forming pollutants by up to 90% and cut carbon dioxide emissions in half.

-More fossil fuel is needed to build hybrid vehicles than conventional cars but reduced emissions when running the vehicle more than outweigh this.
+An increase in fossil fuels is needed to build hybrid vehicles versus conventional cars.
+This increase is more than offset by reduced emissions when running the vehicle.